cheuktingli/psitip/README.rst

       LP nrv=2 nreal=0 nvar=3/3 nineq=3 neq=0 solver=pyomo.glpk
         status=Optimal optval=0.0

+  - :code:`verbose_solver` : Set to True to enable output of the linear programming solver.

   - :code:`verbose_auxsearch` : Set to True to output each problem of auxiliary random variable searching.
 Default is False.